-- It provides an important safeguard against corruption in the planning system which has been recognised by ICAC. - It helps avoid the serious issue created by the planning 'super agency' which includes industry, and which clearly contains significant conflicts within it. - The political influence of the mining industry and the access of its lobbyists to cabinet members, in the context of its history of corruption, warrant an arm's length process.
-For example, earlier this year it was reported the mining industry had 188 meetings with NSW Ministers over four years, dwarfing community and environment groups. - The IPC is a particularly crucial check on developments classified as 'state significant' which don't require concurrence from any other agencies or from local government former concurrence powers that have been removed relate to water use, pollution control, heritage protection, fire risk and biodiversity.
+- It provides an important safeguard against corruption in the planning system which has been recognised by ICAC. - It helps avoid the serious issue created by the planning 'super agency' which includes industry and which clearly contains significant conflicts within it. - The political influence of the mining industry and the access of its lobbyists to cabinet members, in the context of its history of corruption, warrant an arm's length process.
+For example, earlier this year it was reported1 that the mining industry had 188 meetings with NSW Ministers over four years, dwarfing community and environment groups. - The IPC is a particularly crucial check on developments classified as 'state significant' which do not require concurrence from any other agencies or from local government former concurrence powers that have been removed relate to water use, pollution control, heritage protection, fire risk and biodiversity.
 In the absence of the Commission, leaving all these considerations with the Department of Planning and Minister vests an inappropriate amount of power in them risks the process leaving out important considerations or treating them superficially. - The Department of Planning has repeatedly recommended approval of the most damaging mining projects, including projects such as the Drayton Coal mine, the Bylong coal mine and the Russell Vale coal mine.
-The Department of Planning is captured by the mining industry and is incapable of balance or unbiased assessment and decision-making. - Communities in mining-affected regions have little trust in the Department of Planning or political representatives to take a balanced approach to managing land use conflict and rely on the IPC for an independent and objective consideration of highly damaging and controversial mining projects. - The NSW Government removed the right of merits appeal to the NSW Land and Environment Court as a result of previous changes to the Act.
-Unless merits appeals for these major development projects are reinstated as a result of the IPC review, the NSW Government will abolish the IPC and return decisions on major coal mining projects to the NSW Department of Planning.
-This would essentially hand over an approval stamp to the mining industry.
+We understand the Department of Planning has only ever recommended against three coal mines in NSW whilst recommending in favour of many dozens of mines.
+The Department of Planning is captured by the mining industry and is incapable of balance or unbiased assessment and decision-making. - Communities in mining-affected regions have little trust in the Department of Planning or political representatives to take a balanced approach to managing land use conflict, and rely on the IPC for an independent and objective consideration of highly damaging and controversial mining projects. - Without the IPC, communities would have no chance of combatting final voids, biodiversity loss and aquifer interference, all too common when mines are closed or on-sold to mining minnows as is often the case.